deep tech

 one that can finally think, learn, and be held accountable at the structural level.

-For an enterprise, this means a step change in value creation, e.g.:
+For an enterprise, this means a step change in value creation:

 Structural cost advantage — automation of coordination and decision flows cuts overhead and failure loops, driving sustainably lower operating costs.

-Capital-efficient scaling — throughput and complexity can grow without proportional headcount or tool sprawl, expanding margins as the business scales.
+Capital-efficient scaling — throughput and complexity can grow without tool sprawl or management overhead, expanding margins as the business scales.

 Adaptive, de-risked execution — the architecture bends to the organization, not the other way around, avoiding big-bang transformations and the recurring cost of ripping out and rebuilding core systems.